fightfil/fightfil.github.io-src/content/Penultimate-Step/01_prolouge.md

 come out of their shells.
 That trust we have in each other can also be a barrier.
-As we've revealed ourselves to each other---even more than we even knew about who we are---there are some things that we've discovered about ourselves that might not match up with the personas we've cultivated here.
+As we've revealed ourselves to each other---even more than we even knew about who we are---there are some things that we've discovered about ourselves that might not match up with the personae we've cultivated here.

-"But---you might interject---aren't we being true to ourselves here, how can we present a persona, aren't personas fake personalities?
+"But---you might interject---aren't we being true to ourselves here, how can we present a persona, aren't personae fake personalities?
 We *are* being far more truthful in our personalties here.
 We *do* show aspects of our personality that we've kept suppressed at home, at our sending schools, but even then, there are aspects that we've kept hidden.